Quick Tour of the Web Interface¶

 Once you have logged into the Snowflake web-based graphical interface, you can create and manage all Snowflake objects, including virtual warehouses, databases, and all database objects.
 You can also use the interface to load limited amounts of data into tables, execute ad hoc queries and perform other DML/DDL operations, and view past queries.
 And the interface is where you can change your Snowflake user password and specify other preferences, such as your email address.

 In addition, if you have the required administrator roles, you can perform administrative tasks in the interface, such as creating and managing users.
-For more information about the administrative tasks you can perform, see Managing Snowflake.
+For more information about the administrative tasks you can perform, see Managing Your Snowflake Account.

 In this Topic: